$99 per year or (credit card only) $8.25 per month, $24.75 per quarter, or $89 per year.

 4 ways to get only the FREE email newsletters and NOT the ad-only emails.

-2. Appraisal Today blog: https://appraisaltoday.com/blog (posted by noon Friday) To get notices when newsletters are posted, sign up in the blog’s upper right.
-No ads in the blog post.
-You will receive an email to confirm.
+2. Appraisal Today blog: https://appraisaltoday.com/blog (posted by noon Friday) No ads in the blog post.

-3. Email Archives: https://appraisaltoday.com/archives (posted by noon on Friday) Link is above and to the right of the big yellow email sign up form.
+3. Email Archives: https://appraisaltoday.com/archives (posted by noon on Friday) Link is above and to the left of the big yellow email sign up form.
 Newsletters start with “Newz.”
 Contains all recent emails sent.

 4. Link to 10 most recent free email newsletters (as posted on my blog).
 These are copies of the free newsletter with ads removed at www.appraisaltoday.com scroll down past the big yellow signup block.